kpn/cachetory/docs/getting-started.md

 ## Instantiating a serializer

 Instantiating of a serializer is very much similar to that of a backend.
-To instantiate it by a URL use `#!python cachetory.serializers.from_url()` – unlike the back-end case there are no separate sync and async versions.
+To instantiate it by a URL use [`cachetory.serializers.from_url()`][cachetory.serializers.from_url] – unlike the back-end case there are no separate sync and async versions.

+!!! tip "Scheme joining"

     `#!python cachetory.serializers.from_url()` supports scheme joining with `+`, as in `pickle+zlib://`.
 In that case multiple serializers are instantiated and applied sequentially (in the example a value would be serialized by `pickle` and the serialized value is then compressed by `zlib`).
 Deserialization order is, of course, the opposite.

 ### Examples